ShivamGautam98/WebScraping/README.md

 # WebScraping
- WebScraping from amazon, ShopClues, paytmmall, 1mg and  goFresh
+ WebScraping from amazon, ShopClues, paytmmall, 1mg and  goFresh using Scrapy.